 Recycling is one of those practices that we think of when considering sustainable living.
 Many of us have growing concerns about climate change due to greenhouse gas emissions and the impact of our waste on the environment.
-Recycling has become a part of many people’s everyday lives to do our bit, especially with almost ubiquitous access to recycling bins in various areas.
-So how does recycling help climate change?
+Recycling has become a part of many people’s everyday lives, especially with almost ubiquitous access to recycling bins in various areas.
+So, how does recycling help climate change?

 Although it’s not the holy grail of sustainable change, recycling helps to reduce carbon emissions.
 Although you may be familiar with the recycling system, this article examines how exactly it helps the climate crisis.

 Recycling and Climate Change: Does Recycling Help the Environment?

 There are various views on how far recycling can take us.
 However, there’s no denying that it plays a key part in contributing to a circular economy.

 A study by Project Drawdown estimates that between 2020 and 2050, recycling can reduce carbon dioxide (CO2) emissions by 5.5 - 6.02 gigatons5.
 Since recycling converts waste into new products, there’s a key connection between recycling and waste.
 This connection helps to support the world’s sustainability endeavors as we embrace recycled materials.